 Local area climate for the summer months is generally lows in the 70s and highs in the 90s.
 Summer thunderstorms are prevalent and are typically in the afternoon/evening and can rise up with little warning.
 Tornados can be a summer phenomenon.
-Plan for hot, humid weather when packing but do not forget to bring long pants and shirts for wading through high grass and foliage.
+We will monitor weather on the internet, and will relocate the team to shelter as needed, Plan for hot, humid weather when packing but do not forget to bring long pants and shirts for wading through high grass and foliage.

-In the event of severe weather (i.e., thunder and lightening), go to your car, the barn or the visitor's center.
+In the event of severe weather (i.e., thunder and lightning), go to your car, the barn or the visitor's center.
 Go to the closest safe location.
 Do not stay in your tent!